Prestijhonny/CSaP_project/README.md

 # Compilation and execution

 The `autorun.sh` script compile and run the server and client.
 It handles compilation, server execution and client execution, ensuring a smooth and efficient workflow.
 It boots the server and two clients with default configuration.

-## Compilation

 <pre>./autorun.sh</pre>